HARP-research-Inc/HARPGraph2/README.md

 # HARPGraph2  (v0.1.0)
 A generalized graph library for dealing with generalized graph structures. - Made by Harper Chisari

-## PseudoDiGraph
+## MixedDiGraph

-`PseudoDiGraph` is a class that supports both directed and undirected edges, as well as hyperedges.
+`MixedDiGraph` is a class that supports both directed and undirected edges, as well as hyperedges.
 It uses an incidence matrix to represent the graph, where:

 - `1` represents an undirected edge.
 - `0.5` represents a directed edge away from a node.